 .MPG, .MP2, .MPEG, .MPE, .MPV files can play audio/video media, or simply audio.
 They are low in file size but also relatively low in quality.
 They also have lossy compression, meaning their quality will degrade after being edited numerous times. .MPG, .MP2, .MPEG, .MPE, .MPV files are best used when video will be recorded once and never edited.

-.OGG files are an open-source alternative to MPG files, and are used for high-quality videos to be streamed via the internet.
-Though OGG files are used for streaming, they are higher in quality than WEBM files – meaning they will take longer to be delivered to the end-user.
+.OGG files are an open-source alternative to .MPG files, and are used for high-quality videos to be streamed via the internet.
+Though .OGG files are used for streaming, they are higher in quality than .WEBM files – meaning they will take longer to be delivered to the end-user.
 Due to .OGG files being open sourced, they can be used in a variety of applications, including GPS receivers and media players (both desktop and portable).

 .MP4, .M4P, .M4V

-.MP4, .M4P, .M4V are similar to MPG files in that they can contain audio and video, or can simply be audio files.
-Their file formats are lossless, which makes them ideal for editing as they won’t lose quality through subsequent edits and file saves. .MP4, .M4P, .M4V are used for streaming video via the internet.
-They are generally higher in quality than WEBM files, but tend to be larger in file size.
-M4V files are proprietary iTunes files that share the same qualities of MP4 and M4P files.
+.MP4, .M4P, .M4V are similar to .MPG files in that they can contain audio and video, or can simply be solely audio files. .MP4, .M4P, and .M4V are used for streaming video via the internet.
+They are generally higher in quality than .WEBM files, but tend to be larger in file size. .M4V files are proprietary iTunes files that share the same qualities of .MP4 and .M4P files.
 M4V files are DRM copy-protected.

 In summary, the most common video file types are: